 The MEGA ADK contains a trace that can be cut to disable the auto-reset.
 The pads on either side of the trace can be soldered together to re-enable it.
 It's labeled "RESET-EN".
-You may also be able to disable the auto-reset by connecting a 110 ohm resistor from 5V to the reset line; see this forum thread for details.
+You may also be able to disable the auto-reset by connecting a 110 ohm resistor from 5V to the reset line.

 The Arduino MEGA ADK has a resettable polyfuse that protects your computer's USB ports from shorts and overcurrent.
 Although most computers provide their own internal protection, the fuse provides an extra layer of protection.
 If more than 500 mA is applied to the USB port, the fuse will automatically break the connection until the short or overload is removed.

 The maximum length and width of the MEGA ADK PCB are 4 and 2.1 inches respectively, with the USB connector and power jack extending beyond the former dimension.
 Three screw holes allow the board to be attached to a surface or case.
 Note that the distance between digital pins 7 and 8 is 160 mil (0.16"), not an even multiple of the 100 mil spacing of the other pins.